Steven's song "FOOD ON THE TABLE" was the #3 most played song on nationwide folk dj radio stations for the Novmeber 2015.

 Steven Bacon is an Alaska based nationally touring singer / songwriter.

-Steven played just about every music venue in the state of Alaska before he set out into the lower 48 states (early 2000's) to live in his favorite music cities to play with and learn from the local songwriters and musicians.
+Steven played just about every music venue in his beloved home state of Alaska before he set out into the lower 48 states (early 2004) to tour nationally and live in his favorite music cities to play with and learn from the local songwriters and musicians.

 Moving to Boston, Steven honed his craft at revered songwriter venues such as Club Passim, and worked his way to winning local songwriting and performing contests.
 However, Steven truly found his writing voice as a “busker” (street performer) making his living performing original songs on underground subway platforms and city streets.